Yichuans/wh-knowledge-lab/README.md

 Spatially explicit boundary is a fundamental requirement when it comes to protected area evaluation and effective monitoring, especially in the context of natural World Heritage Convention.
 The Outstanding Universal Values, which underpin the World Heritage status, requires a well defined geographical boundary, without which no assessment could be made on value justification, protection and management nor integrity requirements.
 A comprehensive and accurate database of these boundaries allows scientifically robust scrutiny of the distribution of natural sites, their comparative representation and irreplaceability, crucially important for the credibility of the Convention.
 Unfortunately the Convention does not require the submission of GIS data as a requirement for the nomination, albeit the technology has been unanimously adopted and widely used.

 In term of monitoring and policy guidance, most large extractive companies have pledged that no active operation nor exploration should take place within natural World Heritage sites.
 Having a GIS boundary facilitate that understanding and leaves no room for ambiguity.
-World Heritage boundaries have supported many scientific and research initiatives, including [the World Heritage Outlook](http://www.worldheritageoutlook.iucn.org), [thematic studies](https://www.iucn.org/theme/world-heritage/resources/publications), and [World Heritage and benefits](https://www.iucn.org/theme/world-heritage/our-work/world-heritage-projects/benefits-natural-world-heritage), to name a few.
+World Heritage boundaries have supported many scientific and research initiatives, including the [World Heritage Outlook](http://www.worldheritageoutlook.iucn.org), [Thematic Studies](https://www.iucn.org/theme/world-heritage/resources/publications), and [World Heritage and benefits](https://www.iucn.org/theme/world-heritage/our-work/world-heritage-projects/benefits-natural-world-heritage), to name a few.

 Please see below for various links to the boundary (no commercial use and no re-distribution).